comp1100/comp1100.github.io/_sources/innovation/8_customer_relationships_and_channels.md

 ```

 While software was once sold on DVDs, people will not buy mobile apps on DVDs!
-It is sometimes easy to spot a product-market fit for software-related solutions; e.g. the easiest way to sell mobile applications is to place them on app stores.
+In fact, they are highly unlikely to download one and install if there is an alternative via an app store.
+It is sometimes easy to see a product-market fit for software-related solutions; e.g. the easiest way to sell mobile applications is to place them on app stores.
 However, desktop applications may require a set of different channels, such as direct purchase from a company website, upload to a software centre, via package managers, etc.

 |                        | **Physical Channel**                  | **Virtual (e.g. Web/Mobile) Channel**       |